Seize the Play® at Camp!

 - Come into camp wearing wear a Quick Release collar (pinch to open) and a name tag.
 We sell quick release collars and name tags at low prices for owner convenience.

 - We offer Day Camping all days except for 7 major holidays.
-Major holidays are: New Year's Day, Easter, Memorial Day, July 4th, Labor Day, Thanksgiving and Christmas Day.
+Major holidays are: Easter, Memorial Day, 4th of July, Labor Day, Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, and New Year's Day.

 Good Friday - Easter Sunday